George Lowe: Other roles

 Lowe recorded dialog for the film Radioland Murders, produced by George Lucas, but his scenes were cut from the final film.
 Lowe appeared as Dick, the chief executive officer of the fictional Bebop Cola company, in a live-action segment of the Sealab 2021 episode "All That Jazz".
 He also played the recurring character of himself on Aqua Teen Hunger Force, in which he had a different occupation in every episode; he also played the character "Jet Chicken" on the show.
 Lowe also provides voices on multiple episodes of Robot Chicken, with his most well-known recurring role being the perverted Unicorn.

 Lowe is a recurring character in Artix Entertainment games.
 Lowe made a special guest voice appearance in the online games AdventureQuest Worlds and Mech Quest for their Friday the 13th events in August 2010, in which he takes the role of a park ranger who tells stories around campfires – but is eventually revealed to be a spirit that feeds on fear.
 Lowe further appears in Mech Quest as GLaDERP, a parody of GLaDOS from Portal.
 Lowe narrated the AQW second-year birthday event, and also made a special guest voice appearance in the online game DragonFable for the Falconreach Idle event in November 2010; he voiced himself in a panel of three judges for the event.
 In December 2010, as part of the game's one-year anniversary event, George Lowe, as himself, became a fightable NPC in EpicDuel, Artix Entertainment's PvP MMO.

 Lowe did voice-over work for various media outlets and other companies.
 For example, San Francisco Bay Area active rock station KSAN uses Lowe's voice in station identification spots.
 He also did voiceovers for Cleveland rock station WNCX, the Fox, FX, and FXX television networks, and commercials for Dunkin' Donuts and Capital One.
-George Lowe also played a small role in the animated series Beetlejuice as Super Ego in the episode "Super Zeroes".

 Lowe was among the event guests in the MMORPG AdventureQuest Worlds.
 He did announcing work for Sponsors vs. Freeloaders from the second episode forward, and was the announcer for The B.S. of A. with Brian Sack.

 Lowe can be heard introducing and closing each episode of Adult Swim Central Central Presents Colon Adult Swim Swimcast Intended for the Internet (the Swimcast).

 Illness and death

 In July 2023, it was reported that Lowe was recovering from health issues at his Florida home.
-Lowe died in Lakeland, Florida, on March 2, 2025, at the age of 67, while recovering from a heart surgery procedure he underwent in November.
+He died therefore in Lakeland, Florida, on March 2, 2025, at the age of 67, while recovering from a heart surgery procedure he underwent in November.
 He was inactive on social media for over a year prior to his death.